 Computer Science Employers in North Dakota

-- North Dakota State University: North Dakota’s largest higher education institution is also its largest employer, with more than 4,500 employees.
+- North Dakota State University: North Dakota's largest higher education institution also serves as its largest employer with more than 4,500 employees.
 Aside from computer science teachers, the institution also needs network analysts to ensure safety and security.

 - Altru Health System: Altru's central office in Grand Forks employs more than 3,500 people.
 The health system needs qualified professionals to implement and maintain software and hardware, oversee data security, and manage internal networks.

-- Microsoft: Microsoft’s employs 1,800 people at its Fargo office.
-Positions are available in areas such as data and analytics, Azure apps and infrastructure, and business apps.
+- Microsoft: Microsoft employs 1,800 people at its Fargo office areas such as data and analytics, Azure apps and infrastructure, and business apps.

 Computer Science Programs in North Dakota

 Students considering computer science programs in North Dakota have many options.
-Campus-based programs are available in all major cities, including Bismarck, Grand Forks, and Fargo.
-UND is one of the best computer science schools in North Dakota, offering bachelor’s, master’s, and doctoral degrees.
-NDSU also offers a variety of computer science programs, including a popular bachelor’s program.
+Major cities like Bismarck, Grand Forks, and Fargo offer campus-based programs.
+One of the best computer science schools in North Dakota, UND boasts bachelor's, master's, and doctoral degrees.
+NDSU also delivers a variety of computer science programs, including a popular bachelor's program.
 Students who prefer to attend a private institution can pursue computer science programs at the University of Mary and the University of Jamestown.

 Several institutions also offer online computer science degrees in North Dakota.
-Minot State University offers online bachelor’s and master’s degrees in information systems, and NDSU offers an online master’s in software engineering.
-North Dakota is also part of the Midwest Student Exchange Program, which allows students to pay discounted tuition rates for programs in other states, including Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, and Wisconsin.
+Minot State University features online bachelor's and master's degrees in information systems, and NDSU boasts an online master's in software engineering.
+North Dakota is a member of the Midwest Student Exchange Program, which allows students to pay discounted tuition rates for programs in other states, including Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, and Wisconsin.

 Online learning is ideal for busy students with professional or personal commitments.
-Since most online programs are taught asynchronously, students have the flexibility to watch lectures and complete assignments at their convenience.
+Most online programs feature asynchronous formats and offer students the flexibility to watch lectures and complete assignments at their convenience.
 This flexibility also allows students to complete online programs at an accelerated pace.